ipfs/specs/IPIP/383-compact-denylist-format.md

 ## Summary

-This IPIP introduces a line-based denylist format for content blocking on IPFS focused on simplicity, scalability and ease-of-use,
+This IPIP introduces a line-based denylist format for content blocking on IPFS focused on simplicity, scalability and ease-of-use.

+A reference Go implementation of a denylist parser and Blocker component for the Go-IPFS stack exists at https://github.com/ipfs-shipyard/nopfs.

 ## Motivation